wchenausky/Code-Refactor/README.md

 1. Combine the class for benefit-lead h3, benefit-brand h3, benefit-cost h3 to benefit-all h3
 2. Combine the class for benefit-lead, benefit-brand, benefit-cost to benefit-all
 3. Combine the class for benefit-lead img, benefit-brandimg img, benefit-cost img to benefit-all img

+## Adding alt to each image
+1. Added alt to each image